ShaneHutter/packmule/README.md

 ## Arguments and switching
-* Mutually exclusive group, and required
+Capitlas are in a mutually exclusive group, and required Optional lowercase sub switches
 	* -S,	Sync
 		* -f,	force
 		* -g,	package group